SAP-samples/llm-round-trip-correctness/README.md

 No known issue.

 ## How to obtain support
-[Create an issue](https://github.com/SAP-samples/model-to-model-evaluation-code/issues) in this repository if you find a bug or have questions about the content.
+*blinded for submission* in this repository if you find a bug or have questions about the content.

 ## Contributing
 If you wish to contribute code, offer fixes or improvements, please send a pull request.
 Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
-This happens in an automated fashion during the submission process.
-SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).
+This happens in an automated fashion during the submission process. *blinded for submission* uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## License
-Copyright (c) 2024 SAP SE or an SAP affiliate company.
+Copyright (c) *blinded for submission* or *blinded for submission*.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0.